Communications, Author at SJRWMD – Page 29 of 81

 Post-hurricane repairs underway at Lake Apopka North Shore

-Repairs are underway in areas of the district’s Lake Apopka North Shore, which experienced damage due to Hurricane Irma.
+Repairs are underway in areas of the District’s Lake Apopka North Shore, which experienced damage due to Hurricane Irma.

 October 10, 2017

-Hurricane Irma spreads 2.2 trillion gallons of water across the district
+Hurricane Irma spreads 2.2 trillion gallons of water across the District

-Over two days, Hurricane Irma brought 2.2 trillion gallons of rainwater, or enough to cover 6.7 million football fields in one foot of water, to the district’s 18-county service area.
-A full report outlining September’s hydrological conditions, flood control system and the district’s response during Hurricane Irma, was presented to the district’s Governing Board Tuesday.
+Over two days, Hurricane Irma brought 2.2 trillion gallons of rainwater, or enough to cover 6.7 million football fields in one foot of water, to the District’s 18-county service area.
+A full report outlining September’s hydrological conditions, flood control system and the District’s response during Hurricane Irma, was presented to the District’s Governing Board Tuesday.

 October 10, 2017